 Capital markets revenue in Australia originates from equity financing transactions, commissions, underwriting fees, advisory fees and management fees related to capital markets activity in Australia.
 Investment banking revenue consists of underwriting fees and commissions earned on corporate finance activities.
+Investment banking revenue also reflects profits and gains recorded in certain warrant and inventory positions earned in respect of investment banking activity in the current and prior periods.
 Advisory fees consist of management and advisory fees, and include revenue earned from M&A activities.